 - Job security

-Last one is very important.
+The last one is very important.
 Your employees should feel secure about their jobs.
 If you can’t provide job security or at least feeling of job security in employees mind then your company deserve for high attrition rate.

-These are some one liner solution.
+These are some one-liner solution.
 Let’s take some practical solutions.

 Any software team should consist of highly motivated and skilled people.
 Good motivation comes from good leadership.
-Good leadership provided by team leaders and managers can bring down the attrition rate.
+The good leadership provided by team leaders and managers can bring down the attrition rate.
 In my career I observe employees leave the company just because of their boss.
 Some unrealistic demands or lack of motivation and leadership can make employees think over their position and career.

 So leaders should motivate and energize colleagues when they lost all hopes.